paparazzi/paparazzi/README.md

        src="https://scan.coverity.com/projects/4928/badge.svg"/>
 </a>

-Paparazzi is an attempt to develop a free software Unmanned (Air) Vehicle System.
+Paparazzi is a free open source software package for Unmanned (Air) Vehicle Systems.
- As of today the system is being used successfuly by a number of hobbyists, universities and companies all over the world, on vehicle of various size ( 100g to 25Kg ) and of various nature ( fixed wing, rotorcrafts, boats and surface vehicles).
+For many years, the system has been used successfuly by hobbyists, universities and companies all over the world, on vehicles of various sizes (11.9g to 25kg).
+Paparazzi supports fixed wing, rotorcraft, hybrids, flapping vehicles and it is even possible to use it for boats and surface vehicles.

-Up to date information is available in the wiki http://wiki.paparazziuav.org
+Up to date information is available on the wiki http://wiki.paparazziuav.org

-and from the mailing list [paparazzi-devel@nongnu.org] (http://savannah.nongnu.org/mail/?group=paparazzi) and the IRC channel (freenode, #paparazzi).
+To get in touch, subscribe to the mailing list [paparazzi-devel@nongnu.org] (http://savannah.nongnu.org/mail/?group=paparazzi), the IRC channel (freenode, #paparazzi) and Gitter (https://gitter.im/paparazzi/discuss).

-Required Software
+Required software
 -----------------

-Installation is described in the wiki (http://wiki.paparazziuav.org/wiki/Installation).
+Instructions for installation can be found on the wiki (http://wiki.paparazziuav.org/wiki/Installation).

 For Ubuntu users, required packages are available in the [paparazzi-uav PPA] (https://launchpad.net/~paparazzi-uav/+archive/ppa), Debian users can use the [OpenSUSE Build Service repository] (http://download.opensuse.org/repositories/home:/flixr:/paparazzi-uav/Debian_7.0/)

 Debian/Ubuntu packages:
-- **paparazzi-dev** is the meta-package that depends on everything needed to compile and run the ground segment and the simulator.
+- **paparazzi-dev** is the meta-package on which the Paparazzi software depends to compile and run the ground segment and simulator.
-- **paparazzi-jsbsim** is needed for using JSBSim as flight dynamic model for the simulator.
+- **paparazzi-jsbsim** is needed for using JSBSim as flight dynamics model for the simulator.

 Recommended cross compiling toolchain: https://launchpad.net/gcc-arm-embedded